Must-Have Health Goals That Go Way Beyond Achieving Your Dream Body

 In relation to that, don’t forget to make sure that you’re doing your workout right!
 And we don’t mean simply doing it diligently — perfecting your form is also a must.
 You see, if you’re not doing the right form, then you might risk getting injured.
 Intensity and number of reps for weight loss are good and all, but protecting your body and building your muscles are better.
 Rule of thumb: strengthen, don’t strain!

-4. Devoting to stretching every day
+4. Devoting to every day

 Image credit: Ketut Subiyanto

 Yes, you read that right: every day.
-You shouldn’t limit stretching to just before and after your workout, but even on days when you won’t be exercising!
+You shouldn’t limit to just before and after your workout, but even on days when you won’t be exercising!
 Allot at least a few minutes to stretch properly throughout the day: in the morning when you wake up, in between work breaks, and in the evening before you sleep.

-Going back to the previous item, stretching also helps strengthen muscles and avoid injuries while working out.
+Going back to the previous item, also helps strengthen muscles and avoid injuries while working out.
 Oh, and it also helps relieve tension — both physical and mental!
 And who wouldn’t want that for their health goals?

 5. Cutting back on your vices